-- 1 English learners who have had less than two years of instruction in English and are identified as Limited English Proficient /English learner on an approved screening tool may advance to fourth grade. - 2 Students with an Individualized Education Plan (IEP) assessed with the Oklahoma Alternate Assessment Program may advance to fourth grade. - 3 Students who demonstrate an acceptable level of performance on an approved alternative standardized reading test may advance to fourth grade. - 4 Students who demonstrate through a teacher-developed portfolio that they can read on grade level may advance to fourth grade. - 5 Students with disabilities who take the OSTP and have an IEP that states they have received intensive remediation in reading for more than two years and are making adequate progress toward their IEP goals may advance to fourth grade. - 6 Students who have received intensive remediation in reading for two or more years and who already have been retained may advance to fourth grade.
-Transitional grades count. - 7 Students facing exceptional emergency circumstances that prevented the student from being assessed during the testing window may advance to fourth grade.
+- 1 English learners who have had less than two years of instruction in English and are identified as Limited English Proficient /English learner on an approved screening tool may advance to fourth grade. - 2 Students with an Individualized Education Plan (IEP) assessed with the Oklahoma Alternate Assessment Program may advance to fourth grade. - 3 Students who demonstrate an acceptable level of performance on an approved alternative standardized reading test may advance to fourth grade. - 4 Students who demonstrate through a teacher-developed portfolio that they can read on grade level may advance to fourth grade. - 5 Students with disabilities who take the OSTP and have an IEP that states they have received intensive remediation in reading for more than two years and were previously retained one year or were in a transitional grade may advance to fourth grade. - 6 Students who have received intensive remediation in reading for two or more years and who already have been retained for a total of two years may advance to fourth grade.
+Transitional grades count.

+7 Students facing exceptional emergency circumstances that prevented the student from being assessed during the testing window may advance to fourth grade.
 This exemption must be approved by OSDE.